Also in this section

-The sustainability group is composed of sub-groups in each of the offices (London, Edinburgh, Cardiff and Belfast) and is run by volunteers in the organisation.
+The sustainability group is composed of sub-groups in our London, Edinburgh and Cardiff offices and is run by volunteers from the organisation.
 The group encourages all employees to be as resource-efficient as possible through sharing their knowledge and enthusiasm as well as promoting sustainable activities and behaviours.

 As all our offices are serviced, the sustainability group can work closely with building management in each of our offices to help minimise use of energy resources, monitor our energy consumption and promote energy efficiency behaviours.

 Our procurement process ensures where possible only the most efficient appliances are bought in, from our A+++ fridge-freezer in the London office to the new low energy monitors being rolled out.

 Through our intranet, posters and regular events we encourage all employees to switch off devices and appliances when not in use; we even leave chocolates out to those who remember to switch off their computers at the end of the day at a few times a year to keep everyone on their toes.

 An appliance inventory is in place to find out which devices can be replaced with more energy efficient units, and for those we cannot we install automatic timers so they are never unknowingly left on overnight or over the weekends.